appbricks/cloud-builder-cli/README.md

   > By default only the sandbox recipe is available.
 Additional recipes will need to be imported from the marketplace or a download archive of the recipe.

 * Recipes are preconfigured with default values.
-This values can be viewed or changed with the following commands.
+These values can be viewed or changed with the following commands.

   To view the recipe inputs and their default values for a particular cloud run.